Francium: Characteristics

 Francium is one of the most unstable of the naturally occurring elements: its longest-lived isotope, francium-223, has a half-life of only 22 minutes.
 The only comparable element is astatine, whose most stable natural isotope, astatine-219 (the alpha daughter of francium-223), has a half-life of 56 seconds, although synthetic astatine-210 is much longer-lived with a half-life of 8.1 hours.
 All isotopes of francium decay into astatine, radium, or radon.
 Francium-223 also has a shorter half-life than the longest-lived isotope known of each element up to and including element 105, dubnium.

 Francium is an alkali metal whose chemical properties mostly resemble those of caesium.
 A heavy element with a single valence electron, it has the highest equivalent weight of any element.
 Liquid francium—if created—should have a surface tension of 0.05092 N/m at its melting point.
 Francium's melting point was estimated to be around 8.0 C; a value of 27 C is also often encountered.
 The melting point is uncertain because of the element's extreme rarity and radioactivity; a different extrapolation based on Dmitri Mendeleev's method gave 20 ± 1.5 C. A calculation based on the melting temperatures of binary ionic crystals gives 24.861 ± 0.517 C. The estimated boiling point of 620 C is also uncertain; the estimates 598 C and 677 C, as well as the extrapolation from Mendeleev's method of 640 C, have also been suggested.
 The density of francium is expected to be around 2.48 g/cm^{3} (Mendeleev's method extrapolates 2.4 g/cm^{3}).
+Another calculation gives a much higher value of 3.57 g/cm^{3}.
+Francium is predicted to have a bulk modulus of 2.1–2.6 GPa.

 Linus Pauling estimated the electronegativity of francium at 0.7 on the Pauling scale, the same as caesium; the value for caesium has since been refined to 0.79, but there are no experimental data to allow a refinement of the value for francium.
 Francium has a slightly higher ionization energy than caesium, 392.811(4) kJ/mol as opposed to 375.7041(2) kJ/mol for caesium, as would be expected from relativistic effects, and this would imply that caesium is the less electronegative of the two.
 Francium should also have a higher electron affinity than caesium and the Fr^{−} ion should be more polarizable than the Cs^{−} ion.